clay-curry/clay-curry/README.md

 ## Hi there 👋

 Welcome to my GitHub.
-Below you will find a number of topics and projects that I have been fortunate to lose sleep over.
+My profile is a catalog of many different topics and projects that I have been fortunate to lose sleep over.

 <a href="https://github.com/anuraghazra/github-readme-stats">
   <img height=200 align="center" src="https://github-readme-stats.vercel.app/api?username=clay-curry" />